Some of us get paid to keep the lights on (but we turn them off when we leave the room).

 Zach graduated with his MBA and Bachelor in Marketing from the University of Massachusetts Dartmouth.
 During his time at school he worked with sustainability initiatives and local non-profit organizations through his internship for the Charlton College of Business.
 He was born and raised in the Pioneer Valley and is happy to be working so close to home.

-As Conference Coordinator, Susan helps nail down the million-and-one details of NESEA’s conferences and tours.
-She supports members and participants as the go-to person for registration and continuing education credits (CEUs).
+As Conference Manager, Susan helps nail down the million-and-one details of NESEA’s conferences and tours.
+She’s pleased to support the smart, dedicated NESEA members who plan BuildingEnergy Boston and NYC as conference chairs, content committee members, and champions, as well as the speakers who share their expertise.
+Susan also is the go-to person for attendees seeking continuing education credits (CEUs).